radu1690/Explanations/README.md

 ```
 node explanations.js <template> <graph>
 ```
-Template is the location of the pug template while graph is a graph in csv format (with "," as delimiter).
+Template is the location of the pug template while graph is a graph in csv format (with "\t" as delimiter).
 Example:
 ```
 node explanations.js templates/english/argument.pug graphs/exp_graph_1_en.csv
 ```